nrehush/minknet-tree-species/README.md

 using majority voting (as the most frequently predicted label).

 ### Citing
-If you use the model weights in your work, please cite:
+If you use the code or [model weights](https://zenodo.org/records/13310914) in your work, please cite:
 ```
 @misc{puliti2024benchmarkingtreespeciesclassification,
       title={Benchmarking tree species classification from proximally-sensed laser scanning data: introducing the FOR-species20K dataset},